beatobongco/TIL/day_notes/2017-10-29_Licklider_Man-Computer_Symbiosis.md

 * People are anti-fragile, capable of changing goals based on new data.
 They also have a lot of things going on at at time.
 Computers at their current state aren't this way.
 People can cover machines' weaknesses and vice-versa so symbiosis just kinda makes sense.
 * Men will lead the way, define the question, handle all the low-probability scenarios.
+* Lick talks about a `trie` structure for information retrieval, as a sort of fuzzy search.
+Applying it in my context, I should have fuzzy search for my notes and books!